Elizabeth Boleyns Embroidery c.1530

 Linen embroidered in silk with metallic thread detail.
 Back (Holbein) stitch.
 Contemporary restoration worked in unbleached cotton.

 This remarkable fragment of embroidery probably the central part of a cupboard cloth (1) has been attributed to Elizabeth Boleyn.
 Thought to have been made in the winter of 1529/30, in the heady days proceeding her daughter Anne Bolyen being married to King Henry VIII and crowned queen of England.
 It satirically depicts a falcon with Tudor roses (the badge of Anne Boleyn) pecking at a pomegranate (the badge of Katherine of Aragon Henry VIII first wife)(2).
-The French Ainsi sera, groinge qui groinge (that’s the way its going to be however much people grumble) written around the central design, was Anne’s motto during this period.
+The French, ainsi sera, groinge qui groinge (that’s the way its going to be however much people grumble) written around the central design, was said to be Anne’s motto during this period.

 Elizabeth and her daughter didn’t have a particularly close relationship and perhaps this embroidery was an attempt on the mother’s part to ingratiate herself with her daughter to whom she owed the families newly exhaulted wealth and position in society.
 Elizabeth although of royal decent from Edward I (3) was relatively impoverished.